mereluo/mySQL_udemy/Table(3&4).md

             (value, value);
 </pre>

-If you're wondering how to insert a string (VARCHAR) value that contains quotations, then here's how.
+If you're wondering how to insert a string (VARCHAR) value that contains **quotations**, then here's how.

-You can do it a couple of ways:

 * Escape the quotes with a backslash: "This text has \\"quotes\\" in it" or 'This text has \\'quotes\\' in it'